Weymouth half – the run

-I had mixed feelings as I headed out onto the run – I knew that I could complete the distance as I’ve run further before, but I was a little daunted as my longest run in training had only been 8 miles, so I was a little daunted.
+I had mixed feelings as I headed out onto the run.
+I knew that I could complete the distance as I’ve run further before.
+My longest run in training had only been 8 miles, so I was a little daunted.

 I had only just turned right to head out on the first half lap when I spotted Stuart on his final lap.
 It was really nice to see him so soon on the run and gave me a little boost.

 I continued west along the seafront, past the beach huts and a feed station.
-I then heard a familiar voice shouting “Well done, Roelie!”
-I glanced across and saw Roelie heading back down the seafront and then glanced across to see Katherine sitting on the floor, eating her lunch.
+Then I heard a familiar voice shouting “Well done, Roelie!”
+I glanced across and saw Roelie heading back down the seafront and then saw Katherine sitting on the floor, eating her lunch.
 I assumed that she was eating a portion of chips, which made me feel hungry and crave salty food (however, Katherine later reassured me that she was eating a delicious and healthy salad).

 I headed out around the sea tower before heading around past the finish.